riskframe/ai-rmm/framework/manage-2.4.md

 3. Document disengagement or deactivation events and their associated justifications to maintain accountability and facilitate learning from past experiences.

 ### Manage 2.4.7.
 Foster a Culture of Responsible AI Development and Deployment.

+To cultivate a culture of responsible AI development and deployment, organizations must prioritize ethical considerations, transparency, and accountability throughout the AI lifecycle.
+This involves promoting awareness of potential risks and ethical implications among AI developers, operators, and stakeholders.
+Encouraging interdisciplinary collaboration and diverse perspectives can help identify and address biases, ensure fairness, and enhance the overall trustworthiness of AI systems.
+Additionally, fostering open dialogue and continuous learning enables organizations to adapt to evolving ethical standards and best practices in AI governance.

+Fostering a culture of responsible AI development and deployment involves prioritizing ethical considerations and promoting transparency and accountability across the organization.
+This includes educating AI developers, operators, and stakeholders about the importance of system trustworthiness and ethical considerations, as well as the necessity of proactive disengagement or deactivation mechanisms.
+Integrating these principles into organizational policies, procedures, and training programs ensures a comprehensive approach to AI safety and accountability, emphasizing continuous learning and adaptation.

 #### Sub Practices